lykmapipo/common/DOCUMENTATION.md

 #### mapToUpper(values)

-convert list of values to upper values
+Convert list of values to upper values